-6 Ways You Can Get Pregnant While You're On The Pill
+6 Ways You Can Get Pregnant While On The Pill

 Even though they're mostly reliable, it's true that birth control pills fail sometimes.
 Just ask my mom, who was "pleasantly surprised" by the discovery of my conception because she was using them at the time.
 Was she using them correctly?
 I don't know.
 She thought she was; I do know that.
 This is why it's important to know what behaviors and situations decrease its efficacy so you don't get pregnant while on the pill.